xinwei666/MMGenerativeIR/README.md

 ```
 If you want to directly evaluate our model using the checkpoint we provided, please download the checkpoint from this [Link](https://drive.google.com/drive/folders/10_8NIvJAisaU41Usm21CWNSXwnZwezVH?usp=drive_link).

-**If you want to directly obtain our retrieval results without running our model**, we can provide you with the final JSON-formatted result file (No more than 10 documents retrieved for each question).
-Please contact us via [email](longxw22@mails.tsinghua.edu.cn).
+~~**If you want to directly obtain our retrieval results without running our model**, we can provide you with the final JSON-formatted result file (No more than 10 documents retrieved for each question).
+Please contact us via [email](longxw22@mails.tsinghua.edu.cn).~~
+We have provided a JSON-formatted file of our retrieval results (results_okvqa_20240611004_p5: 0.491.json).
+Each numerical ID here corresponds to the ID-to-document mapping in the id2text.json file we supplied.

 ## Acknowledgements